Libensemble/libensemble/docs/function_guide.rst

         }
     }

-Based on information from the API reference above, it can be seen that this Work dictionary describes instructions for each of the four workers to call the ``sim_f`` with data from the ``'x'`` field and a given ``'H_row'``, and a given ``'persis_info'`` dictionary.
+Based on information from the API reference above, this Work dictionary describes instructions for each of the four workers to call the ``sim_f`` with data from the ``'x'`` field and a given ``'H_row'`` from the History array, and also pass ``persis_info``.

 Constructing these arrays and determining which workers are available for receiving data is simplified by several functions available within the ``libensemble.tools.alloc_support`` module:

 .. currentmodule:: libensemble.tools.alloc_support